Juarrior/Juarrior/README.md

-- A lovely Full Stack Developer and UX/UI Designer
+- A lovely Front-end developer
-- Currently working as a Front End Developer on Imagina Formación
+- Currently working as a Front-end Developer on Imagina Formación
 - Personal website incomming
 - You can check my CV here!
 [My resume](https://www.linkedin.com/in/juan-reig-pallard%C3%B3-261741220/)